ChuanyiZ/vef/README.md

 - `specimen.vcf`: Your NA12878 VCF of produced by sequencing technology, alignment tool, pre-processing tool and variant caller you are using.

 1. Use [hap.py](https://github.com/Illumina/hap.py) to compare `specimen.vcf` against `gold_standard.vcf`, output `compare.vcf`.
-2. Use the VEF package in Python, example snippet as follows, or see `vef_clf.py` in `/example` folder.
+2. Use `vef_clf.py` in `/example` folder (recommended), where you can specify *number of trees* (default 150) and *name of ensemble methods* (default Random Forest), and see help message for details.
+Otherwise you can use the VEF package in Python, example snippet as follows.
     ```python
     dataset = VCFDataset(path_to_compare_vcf, path_to_specimen_vcf, 'SNP')
     X, y = dataset.get_dataset('*')

-    clf = Classifier(dataset.features)
+    clf = Classifier(dataset.features, num_trees, "RF")
     clf.fit(X, y)
     clf.save(path_to_specimen_vcf + ".vef_snp.clf")
     ```